Purple background

 What is a Trading Chart Candle?

 Knowing what a candle shows you on a chart is essential.
-Most people investing in cryptocurrency use TradingView to analyse the price charts for projects they have invested in or are interested in.
+Most people investing in cryptocurrency use TradingView to analyse the price action and price movement for projects they have invested in or are interested in.

 The Body of the Candle

-These show where the price starts (the open) and where it ends (the close) over a specific time frame you are looking at.
+These show where the price starts (the open high) and where it ends (the closing price) over a specific time frame you are looking at.

 In a bearish candle, the body's highest point is where the price started (opened), and the lower price is where it ended (closed).
 These on a standard chart are generally red.